chris09boyd/holbertonschool-low_level_programming/README.md

-C is a programming language originally developed for developing the Unix operating system.
+C++ is a programming language originally developed for developing the Unix operating system.
 It is a low-level and powerful language, but it lacks many modern and useful constructs.
 C++ is a newer language, based on C, that adds many more modern programming language features that make it easier to program than C.

 Basically, C++ maintains all aspects of the C language, while providing new features to programmers that make it easier to write useful and sophisticated programs.